salvillalon45/luce-scholars-about-salvador-villalon/README.md

 ### Publications
 - [How to build a web application using Flask and deploy it to the cloud](https://medium.com/free-code-camp/how-to-build-a-web-application-using-flask-and-deploy-it-to-the-cloud-3551c985e492)
+- Created a JavaScript solution to the [GitHub Issue](https://github.com/code-dot-org/piskel/pull/49) labeled as complex that the founder of Piskel issued.
+As a result, 67M K-12 Code.org students in all 50 US states can use [Piskel](https://github.com/piskelapp/piskel) in their preferred language
 ### Portfolio
 - [Salvador Villalon Portfolio Version 4](https://salvador-villalon.netlify.app/)